-For self-employed professionals and businesses today, a compelling website is a business card, figurehead and showroom all at once.
-With over a billion websites worldwide and the rapid evolution of web design trends, it's a big challenge to stand out from the competition.
-Our old site couldn't do it anymore - So we gave it a makeover.
-I'll show you what came out of it and what web design trends we've been following for 2018.
+For self-employed professionals and businesses today, a compelling WordPress website is a business card, figurehead and showroom all at once.
+With over a billion websites worldwide and the rapid evolution of web design trends in 2018, it's a big challenge to stand out from the competition.
+Our old WordPress website couldn't do it anymore - So we gave it a makeover.
+I'll show you what we came up with and what web design trends we followed for 2018.

-The "dos and don'ts" in web design evolve so quickly that you'd have to redesign your website every year or two to avoid being left behind.
+The dos and don'ts of web design evolve so quickly that you would have to redesign your WordPress website every one to two years to keep up with the web design trends of 2018.
 A look at the web design trends of the nineties makes it clear that there is a world of difference between then and now.

-At some point, it became clear to us that the RAIDBOXES design needed a new coat of paint.
-What was still a modern website with a startup feeling in 2015, was slowly no longer living up to our motto "Be free and wild and creative".
+At some point it became clear to us that the Raidboxes design needed a new coat of paint.
+What was still a modern WordPress website with a start-up feel in 2015 was no longer living up to our motto "Be free and wild and creative".
 So a new design was needed!
-Today, I'm going to show you the four big web design trends for 2018 that we've implemented in the process.
+Today, I'm going to show you the four big web design trends we've implemented for 2018.

 Create depth through Flat 2.0

-In recent years, flat design has been a big trend.
+Flat design has been a big trend in recent years.
 This generally refers to a very minimalist style that does without large shadows, texture and 3D effects.
-Currently, the trend is going back towards drop shadows, but only to set specific accents with optical depth.
+Currently, the trend is moving back towards drop shadows, but only to set specific accents with optical depth.

-As the image above shows, we have used a simple flat design to create the graphic.
-However, this is supplemented by drop shadows around the higher-level graphic elements.
-Since we primarily use the shadows to highlight and more realistically represent individual areas of the site , we can also speak of Flat 2.0.
+As the image above shows, we have used a simple flat design for the layout of the graphic.
+However, this is complemented by drop shadows around the higher-level graphic elements.
+Since we primarily use the shadows to highlight individual areas of the WordPress website and present them more realistically, we can also speak of Flat 2.0.

 This development is also important from a user experience (UX) perspective, as the different depths make it easier for users to recognize important elements such as buttons and the like.